-To make the simulations in this paper realistic, we simulate a holistic admissions process in which race and/or SES are given more or less (or no) weight in admissions decisions.
-For this, we need a sense of the average weight given to these factors by actual selective colleges and universities so that the simulations produce patterns that are grounded in real-world data.
-Several existing papers have attempted to estimate the relative weight of race, SES, and academic record in admissions decisions at selective colleges; we review these in some detail in Appendix B, where we also conduct our own simple analysis.
-The results of our analyses suggest that Black and Hispanic applicants to the most selective colleges receive an implicit admissions weight that is roughly equal to that weight given to a 1.3 standard deviation increase in academic performance (in other words, the difference in the probability of admission of White and Black or Hispanic students is roughly equal to the difference in the probability of admission of two students of the same race whose academic performance differs by 1.3 standard deviations).
+The results of our analyses suggest that Black and Hispanic applicants to the most selective colleges receive an implicit admissions weight that is roughly equal to the weight given to a 1.3 standard deviation increase in academic performance (in other words, the difference in the probability of admission of White and Black or Hispanic students is roughly equal to the difference in the probability of admission of two students of the same race whose academic performance differs by 1.3 standard deviations).
 We find very little or no evidence of racial preferences in admissions to colleges in lower selectivity tiers (for details, see Appendix B, Table B1).

-We find evidence of slight SES-based affirmative action in the most selective colleges (the weight given to a standard deviation difference in family SES is roughly the same as given to a 0.15 standard deviation difference in academic record).
-Moreover, students applying to less selective colleges appear to be penalized for their lower SES in the admission process (in these colleges higher SES students were given implicit preference in admissions).
-The SES weights are, however, relatively small in all cases, reflecting
+We find evidence of slight SES-based affirmative action in the most selective colleges-a standard deviation difference in family SES is roughly the same as a 0.15 standard deviation difference in academic